 If you’re looking to buy an American flag to display outside your home or business, you might be wondering whether an all-weather American flag is worth the investment.
 Like standard American flags, they feature a characteristic design consisting of 13 stripes and 50 stars.
 All-weather American flags are distinguished, however, by their ultra-durable construction.
 To learn more about all-weather American flags and how they differ from standard American flags, keep reading.

 The term “all-weather American flag” refers to an ultra-durable American flag that’s designed to withstand the elements.
 In other words, you can safely display it outdoors without fear of it ripping, tearing, fading or otherwise succumbing to elements.
 All-weather American flags are designed specifically to withstand the elements.

-Most all-weather American flags are made of either vinyl or polyester.
-In comparison, “indoor American flags” are most commonly made of cotton.
-Cotton is an organic material, whereas vinyl and polyester are synthetic materials.
-While cotton is soft, it lacks the protection offered by its vinyl and polyester counterparts.
+Most all-weather American flags are made of either nylon or polyester.
+In comparison, indoor American flags are most commonly made of cotton.
+Cotton is an organic material, whereas nylon and polyester are synthetic materials.
+While cotton is soft, it lacks the protection offered by its nylon and polyester counterparts.
 A cotton American flag is perfectly fine for indoor displaying.
 But if you want to display an American flag outdoors, you should consider choosing an all-weather American flag.